min2ha/ukwa-site/content/target/26232/index.en.md

   "subject": "UK General Election 2015"
 }

-# Involve Yorkshire & Humber: Doing Better Together: a Manifesto for the VCS in Yorkshire and the Humber

 Involve Yorkshire & Humber supported the voluntary and community sector (VCS) to create a strong society and fair communities, with opportunities for all, throughout Yorkshire and the Humber.
 It closed down on 30th November 2015.